 For patients suffering from a chronic skin condition, taking medicine which compromises test results, or testing for potentially severe allergens, allergy blood tests are a conventional alternative.
 While quickly administered, blood tests can often take a while to determine results, and depending on the allergen, are not always as accurate or reliable as skin tests.

 Looking to the Future

 Though research is beginning to suggest that there may soon be ways to effectively “turn off” allergies, blood and skin tests are currently the most up-to-date, safe, and effective methods for pinpointing allergies.

-At South Florida Sinus and Allergy Center, we provide a variety of intradermal methods of testing for allergens to accurately determine the causes of your symptoms.
+At Florida Sinus & Snoring Specialists, we provide a variety of intradermal methods of testing for allergens to accurately determine the causes of your symptoms.
 Call us today to request an appointment at 954-983-1211.